 The Business of Photography

-In this module you will identify current industry trends that impact on photo imaging and evaluate how these trends can impact on your professional practice.
+In this module, you will identify current trends that impact photo imaging and evaluate how these trends can influence your professional practice.
 You will identify business opportunities associated with these trends and develop entrepreneurial strategies to develop within the marketplace.
 You will then focus on relevant employment opportunities within industry and maintain industry contacts.
 You will produce material about the services you provide and promote your business across a range of media outlets and online platforms.
 You will establish a clear and concise agreement with a client and agree on fees, schedules and expenses.

 Photography as a Business